hansratzinger/make3d/README.md

 #### Printing
 Looking for an easy to print and temperature and uv-light resistant filament I found out that ***PETG*** fits all my needs.
 I used [https://www.3djake.at/3djake/petg-schwarz-1](https://www.3djake.at/3djake/petg-schwarz-1).
-Temperature 240/75 C on first layer then 235/72 C, shrinkage 1,2% no fan for the firt 3 layers.
+Temperature 240/75 C on first layer then 235/72 C, shrinkage 1,2% no fan for the first 3 layers.
 After one year exposed to sun and cold it looks like new.

 ### Connection adaptor for rain drain pipe